Wycliffe-USA/mpdx-ios-client-app/README.md

 ### Configure Your New Xcode Project

+- Now it's time to finish configuring your Xcode project.
+- The Xcode file to open will depend on the dependency manager used.
+For Swift Package Manager open the .xcodeproj file.
+For Cocoapods open the .xcworkspace file.

+- TODO: Finish updating steps below.

 - Open the .xcworkspace file that was created from the pod install command in the previous step.
 - Locate the Info.plist file (Located in the same directory as AppDelegate.swift) and delete the node named (Application Scene Manifest).